blechschmidt/massdns/README.md

 - Add wildcard detection for reconnaissance
 - Improve reconnaissance reliability by adding a mode which re-resolves found domains through a list of trusted (local) resolvers in order to eliminate false positives
 - Detect optimal concurrency automatically
+- Parse the command line properly and allow the usage/combination of short options without spaces